hurchalla/factoring/README.md

 # Factoring

-This is a factoring and primality testing library for C++17, optimized for 64 and 32 bit integers and supporting sizes up to 128 bits.
-It is a header-only library, designed for correctness and ideal performance when factoring or primality testing 64 bit and 32 bit integers.
-128 bit integers are supported, but you should note that other algorithms are more suitable for values much above 2^64.
+This is a factoring and primality testing library for C++17, optimized for 32 or 64 bit integer types and supporting integer types up to 128 bits.
+It is a header-only library, designed for correctness and ideal performance.
+Though 128 bit integers are supported, you should note that other algorithms would be more suitable for values much above 2^64.
 The algorithms used in this library are described further below.

 This library requires a compiler that supports C++17 (if you are not using CMake, you may need to specify the option *-std="c++17"* when compiling).
-Compilers that are confirmed to build the library without warnings or errors on x86/x64 include clang6, clang10, gcc7, gcc10, intel compiler 19, and Microsoft Visual C++ 2017 and 2019.
+Compilers that are confirmed to build the library without warnings or errors on x86 include clang6, clang10, gcc7, gcc10, intel compiler 19, and Microsoft Visual C++ 2017 and 2019.
 The library is intended for use on all architectures (e.g. x86/64, ARM, RISC-V, Power), but has been tested only on x86/x64.

 For good performance you *must* ensure that the standard macro NDEBUG (see &lt;cassert&gt;) is defined when compiling.